stripstarter/stripstarter/README.md

 Alternatively, the President could start a campaign himself which, if it received a requisite funding level, would achieve the same effect.

+When one creates a campaign, they specify certain features.
+For example: a video of Mr. Obama with a shoe on his head.
+Others can create campaigns for the same person with other features.
+Therefore, there can be multiple co-existing campaigns for the same person.
+To redeem a campaign, the person must release the specified medium (photo/video) including the features specified.
+Distribution rights are held by Stripstarter.

 For any additional information, please email stripstarter [at] gmail [dot] com.

 All code in this repository is released under the [Do What The Fuck You Want license](http://www.wtfpl.net/)